When you wanted to travel abroad in the past, you likely didn’t give much thought to getting a passport.

 Can You Run a Background Check on Yourself?

-So what do you think about this blog post about whether or not the federal government runs background checks for passports?
-Have you or someone you know had a background check run for a passport?
-What was that like and was he or she successful in obtaining a passport?
+So what do you think about this blog post about whether or not they run background checks for passports?
+Have you or someone you know applied for a passport?
+What was that like and what happened?
 Please tell us in the comments below.